1. In your own words, define a biodiversity hotspot.

 related to fungi?
 Animals, plants, bacteria

-Tipulids are common around your home and college.They eat nectar
+Tipulids (like the pair shown to the right) are common around your home and college.They eat nectar

 or do not eat at all.
 Type tipulidae in the TOL search box then